Croatian Americans: Religion

-Croatian diaspora is predominantly Roman Catholic.
+The Croatian diaspora is predominantly Roman Catholic.
 Croatian missionaries founded parishes, churches and benevolent societies throughout the country wherever Croatian Americans settled.
 Often, the priests were the only educated members of the Croatian colonies, and thus they had to assume leadership roles; moreover, they were among the first to learn English well and often served as translators and interpreters.
 Their primary responsibility, however, was the organization of Croatian Catholic parishes in the urban centers with substantial Croatian populations.
 Thus, at the beginning of this century there were Croatian churches in Pittsburgh and Steelton, Pennsylvania, New York, Chicago, Cleveland, Saint Louis and other cities.
 The oldest parish is St. Nicholas Church in Pittsburgh, founded in 1894; several others were erected in the early 1900s, such as the Church of the Nativity in San Francisco.
 Even before being officially established in 1926, the Croatian Franciscan friars traveled throughout the United States, establishing and assisting in Croatian parishes and keeping alive the religious and national sentiments of their people.
 Today, there are over 30 Croatian parishes in North America.
+For example, in New Jersey there are St. Cyril and Methodius and St. Raphael Catholic parishes that also serve as Croatian Catholic missions.